xaviergenelin/Data-Channel-Prediction/Reports/Tech.md

 number of keywords.
 Generally speaking the number of images remains low for each count of keywords, but does slowly increase as the number of keywords increases.
-This does suggest there is somewhat of a positive correlation betweent the two variables.
+This does suggest there is somewhat of a positive correlation between the two variables.

 ``` r
 ggplot(data = newsTrain, aes(x = num_keywords, y = num_imgs)) +